30 January 2026

 Manual - what an impressive documentation!

 Already the documentation reveals how much efforts the developer has put into everything.
 You find a lot about about MAME history and its fundamental structure.
-The documentation of the Software List is invaluable.
-The 37 pages manual is even embedded into the frontend, which is another great move.
+The documentation of the Software Lists is invaluable.
+The 44 pages manual is even embedded into the frontend.
 May I strongly recommend you to browse through this manual, you will find a lot of interesting facts.

 Desktop Frontends vs. Multimedia Frontends